 9 Reduction in yield

-9.1 The Reduction in Yield must be calculated as a percentage to the nearest first decimal place.
+9.1 The Reduction in Yield must be calculated as a percentage to not less than one decimal place.

 The Reduction in Yield must be calculated only for the primary Illustrative Table of Projected Benefits and Charges.